Saquib-Anjum/Interview-Practice-Hub/Backend-Interview-Q&A.md

 - Using Content Security Policy (CSP).

 ### 23. What is CSRF (Cross-Site Request Forgery)?
-CSRF is an attack where an attacker tricks a user into performing actions they didn’t intend to.
+CSRF is an attack where an attacker tricks a user into performing actions they didn't intend to.
 Prevention methods include:

 - Using anti-CSRF tokens.
 - Validating the origin of requests.